-Among the most famous festivals of India, Christmas in Manipur is not only celebrated within Christian communities, but everyone in Manipur indulge in the celebration of bright and colourful Christmas- one of the best Manipur festivals.
+Among the most famous festivals of India, Christmas in Manipur is not only celebrated within Christian communities, but everyone in Manipur indulge in the celebration of bright and colourful Christmas- one of the best festivals celebrated in Manipur.
 This gala winter festivity is celebrated by singing Christmas carols and reading Gospel and Bible.
 Moreover, Christmas brings friends and families together.
 People organise get togethers, decorate houses, put in Christmas trees, bake cakes, cook Christmas delicacies and children receive surprise gifts from Santa Clause.

 Key attractions: Midnight masses in churches.

 Date: 24th and 25th December

 One of the most popular Manipur festivals, Cheiraoba is celebrated on the 1st day of Sajibu month (March-April).
 This is also known as Spring Festival in Manipur.
 During this festival, people dress up in traditional outfits, visit friends and relatives, exchange greetings and gifts and cook local delicacies.
 The regional goddess Sanamahi is also worshipped during Cheiraoba festival.

 Key attractions: People climb up Cheiraoching hill top, located in Imphal during this festival.
 Local folks believe that climbing this hillock signifies the rise of human civilisation.

 From the full moon day of Phalguna month (February-March), the celebration of Yaoshang or Holi Festival in Manipur starts and continues for 5 days.
 This is one of the major Manipur festivals as well as entire north-eastern region of India.
 People throw and spray dry and wet colours on each other, sing songs and dance together.
 Children collect money from each and every household and organise feasts, parties, sports and games in the localities.